Skip to main content

 Forms and Filing Information

-How do I report the Chicago Soft Drink Tax?
+What form must I use to report the Chicago Soft Drink Tax?

 All retailers of soft drinks (not fountain) in Chicago must file Form ST-14, Chicago Soft Drink Tax Return, for each reporting period and pay the tax collected from retail sales made.